-Cerberus FTP Server fully supports TLSv1/SSLv3 encryption over FTP (FTPS) and SSH SFTP.
-To enable SFTP and SSH SFTP support, a certificate must be generated for the server.
-The Self-Signed Certificate creation process will provide a certificate that Cerberus can use to allow secure connections and file transfers.
+Cerberus FTP Server fully supports TLSv1/SSLv3 encryption over FTP (FTPS), HTTPS, and SSH SFTP.
+To enable FTPS, HTTPS, and SSH SFTP support, a digital certificate must be generated for the server.
+This digital certificate contains the necessary security data to allow the server to establish encrypted connections with clients.